autisticfag/exeter/README.md

 You can do this by running the handy Install.exe file.
 Some users have reported a popup asking if the file installed correctly, you can safely close it if you do get it.

 ## Step 2: Configing.
 Make your way to the data folder and open **cfg.json** in your preferred text editor.
 You need to replace the token in there with your own.
-[Here you can find a good tutorial on how to find your token.](https://www.youtube.com/watch?v=YEgFvgg7ZPI).
+[Here's a good tutorial](https://www.youtube.com/watch?v=YEgFvgg7ZPI) on how to find your token.

 ## Step 3: Profit.
 Once you're done with all that, run Exeter.exe.
 If you did everything correctly, the bot should show a splash screen and give you a warm welcome.
-Run -help to see a list of commands this little puppy can do.
+Run -help to see a list of commands the bot is capable of.

 # Q&A